Willyb15/Data-Science-Python/Week4/day8_class_cont/classes_cont_lecture.md

     return counts_dict
 ```

-We went through a couple of iterations improving on this code to get it where it is and our boss seemed pleased with the result.
+We went through a couple of iterations of this project, improving on this code to get it to where it is above, and as a result our boss seemed pleased with the result.
 Now he's back, though.
 He wants more functionality built into our solution.
-This time he asks us to expand our program so that we can easily create reports as it did before, but also keep an aggregated count of the sentences, words and characters over all the reports produced, a library of words from all the documents, and make it easy to get the size of this vocabulary.
+This time he asks us to expand our program so that we can easily create reports as it did before, but also do a couple of other things.
+He also wants our solution to keep an aggregated count of the sentences, words and characters over all the reports produced, and a library of words from all the documents.
+Lastly, he wants us to make it easy to get the size of this vocabulary.

 Alright!
 Well, that's certainly a bit more functionality.
 How are we going to solve this?
-Simple answer, one step at a time.
-Ok that's wasn't particularly specific...what's the first step then??
-As before we are going to embrace an iterative approach to developing functionality.
+Simple answer - one step at a time.
+Ok, that's wasn't particularly specific...what's the first step, then??
+As before, we are going to embrace an iterative approach to developing functionality.
 As it's frequently hard to see the forest through the trees, one of the best starting places is identifying a tree and working on that one, slowly building the forest up.
-First task then, we want to be able to produce a bunch of reports so lets create a function for that.
+Our first task, then, will be to build a function that will produce a bunch of reports.

-If we want to the same thing repeatedly while programming, what tool do we use?
+If we want to do the same thing repeatedly while programming, what tool do we use?
 A loop!
-Ok, that's awesome, we already have an idea how we're going to approach this problem, so what are we going to loop over?
+Ok, that's awesome.
+We already have an idea of how we're going to approach this problem, but what are we going to loop over?
 An obvious answer is a list of file paths.
 Let's take a look at some pseudo code that will achieve this.

 ```python
 def create_reports(file_paths):